sduras/weatherbox/README.md

 # weatherbox

-a Raspberry Pi Pico and MicroPython-based embedded application designed for a small IoT display device that shows real-time weather information, moon phases, and forecasts.
-It connects to Wi-Fi for periodic NTP time synchronization and weather updates, visually notifies the user of significant weather changes via LEDs, and updates a display with forecast icons, weather alerts, and a digital clock.
+An embedded application built with a Raspberry Pi Pico and MicroPython, designed for a compact IoT display device.
+It connects to Wi-Fi to periodically synchronize time via NTP and retrieve real-time weather data, moon phases, and forecasts.
+The device features a digital display for showing forecast icons, weather alerts, and the current time, and uses RGB LEDs to visually alert users of significant weather changes.